amitgaur/card_processing_example/README.md

 To run in file parsing option mode, run the following command on the prompt

-mvn exec:java -Dexec.mainClass="com.amitgaur.braintree.application.ApplicationMain" -Dexec.args="-filepath "
+mvn exec:java -Dexec.mainClass="com.amitgaur.braintree.application.ApplicationMain" -Dexec.args="-filepath {path_to_file}"

-The must be the fully qualified path name of the file on disk
+The {path_to_file} must be the fully qualified path name of the file on disk

 eg. mvn package exec:java -Dexec.mainClass="com.amitgaur.braintree.application.ApplicationMain" -Dexec.args="-filepath card_data.txt"

+Logging

-Logging : The app creates a log file in log/application.log that contains errors/status information on processing.
+The app creates a log file in log/application.log that contains errors/status information on processing.